NewBisN/android_device_etuline_enso/README.md

 ----Thanks for xen0n, who are contributing to the working CyanogenMod of MTK hardware.---
 # CyanogenMod 13.0

-This is a device tree for huawei g750t01 which is based on MT6592 SoC.
+This is a device tree for Etuline Enso (ETL-S5084) which is based on MT6592 SoC.
 Powered by ferhung.
 # Build

 * init
   Sync CyanogenMod source:

-        # repo init -u git://github.com/ferhung-mtk/android.git -b cm-13.0
+        # repo init -u git://github.com/NewBisN/android.git -b cm-13.0
         # repo sync

 * full build